HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - procedure 🎓 known
   - method 🖐️ used
   - class 🖐️ used
-  - prototype 👂 heard
+  - prototype 🎓 known
   - event 🖐️ used
   - type 🖐️ used
   - primitive types 🖐️ used
   - reference types 🖐️ used
-  - flag 👂 heard
+  - flag 🎓 known
   - lexical scope
   - code block 🖐️ used
   - conditions 🖐️ used